Is there something I can send you from across the sea, from the place that I’ll be landing?

 She asks about finding new friends.
 “I don’t know what to say.
 I don’t know how to be.”

-Willa wonders what it takes to forge friendships: What makes me interesting to people?
+my daughter wonders what it takes to forge these middle school friendships: What makes me interesting to people?
 Who am I if I stop martial arts, or if I’m not a soccer player?
 Am I just a person?
 Am I, like the drifting Earth, just that spot of light Cassini saw from so far off, one of billions, undifferentiated, fragile, ephemeral?

-For now, instead of meeting a wild cadre of friends, Willa and I will go to dinner and a movie.
+For now, instead of meeting a wild cadre of friends, my daughter and I will go to dinner and a movie.
 I will treasure it, even if it occurs in the context of her own social collapse.

 Before it cut power to its cameras and plunged itself into oblivion, Cassini took one final shot: its impact zone, roughly ten degrees north of Saturn’s equator, visible as a hazy and rippled cloud pattern.
 The picture was no more or less foreboding than the yawning gaps of time before the 8th grade bell rings each morning.